 Not all professions will incur these costs.
-If you sit at a computer all day and don't interact with clients often, you probably won't feel pressure to have well-groomed fingernails and a nice-looking car.
-But if you're in sales, you might feel like some of the items on that list are expected.
+If you sit at a computer all day and don't interact with clients often, you probably won't feel the pressure to have a well-groomed appearance and a nice-looking car.
+But if you're in a job like sales, you might feel like some of the items on that list are expected.

 What Are Indirect Costs?

 In addition, you'll be more crunched for time when you're balancing work and home.
 There's a chance you'll pay more for: